GlennSong/gatsby-webcomic-site/README.md

 To run use `gatsby develop` on the command line.

+# "Demo"

+I use this theme for my webcomic [This Mortal Coil](https://www.mortalcoilcomic.com/).

 # Webcomic Starter Template Features

 This is a simple no frills webcomic Gatsby static generated website and includes these features: